Free Things to Do in Minneapolis

 Home to the inspiring St. Anthony Falls on the Mississippi River as a dramatic backdrop, as well as the “Most Explosive Museum in America” in the Mill City Museum.
 Breezy and tree-lined, this park setting in downtown Minneapolis is the perfect place to unwind, explore and entertain.

-Heralded as America’s most important urban scenic byway, bike, walk, skate and more on this 50-mile loop through the city.
+Heralded as America’s most important urban scenic byway, bike, walk, skate and more on this 50-mile loop through the city (and yes, in all seasons!).
 Along the way stop by popular sites such as Minnehaha Falls, Lake Harriet Rose Garden and Quaking Bog.

 One of Minneapolis' oldest and most popular parks features a majestic 53-foot waterfall, limestone bluffs, and river overlooks, attracting more than 850,000 visitors annually.
-Beautiful in all seasons.
+Perhaps the most stunning in the winter!

-Como Zoo is home to the animal species visitors most want to see, and in habitats that allow visitors to observe them at close proximity.
+See the animals you want to see, and in habitats that allow you to get up close.
+Observe the Arctic Fox, a Glapagos Tortoise, lions and tigers and bears (oh my!) and many other creatures of the zoo.
 The Zoo & Conservatory is open year-round and admission is free to the public.